opsngine/anomaly-detection/docs/multi-entity-rfc.md

-# High Cardinaltiy Anomaly Detection RFC
+# High Cardinaltiy support in Anomaly Detection RFC

-The purpose of this request for comments (RFC) is to introduce our plan to enhance Anamaly Detection for OpenDistro with the support of high cardinality.
+The purpose of this request for comments (RFC) is to introduce our plan to enhance Anamaly Detection for OpenDistro by adding the support of high cardinality.
 This RFC is meant to cover the high level functionality of the high cardinality support and doesn’t go into implementation details and architecture.

 ## Problem Statement